Study tours

 Study tour 2: London

-Highgate East is a new, 78 bed mental health inpatient facility for the North London NHS Foundation Trust.
-The facility includes adult acute and older adult wards with therapy, support and administration space.
+Highgate East is a new 78-bed mental health inpatient facility for the North London NHS Foundation Trust.
+Designed by Ryder Architecture, the facility includes adult acute and older adult wards with therapy, support and administration space.
 The restricted available area, adjacent to the Grade II listed Jenner building, posed town planning and construction logistics challenges.
 These were overcome though consultation with the local authority and design review panel and development of quality design detail that took references from the site.

 The aspiration for the building design was to destigmatise mental health by creating an overlap between the Trust services and publicly accessible zones.
 Active frontages are incorporated with glazed, welcoming facades to a café in the reception area, with office accommodation facing Dartmouth Park Hill and the main thoroughfare through the Whittington Hospital.
 All service user areas are flooded with light and have views out to help orientation.
 Secure ‘sky gardens’ have give access to fresh air and a connection with nature.